 18. What makes a full Irish breakfast?

-A full Irish breakfast include bacon, eggs, sausages, mushrooms, baked beans, grilled tomatoes and hash browns.
-It is served with a toast, butter and a tea.
+A full Irish breakfast includes bacon, eggs, sausages, mushrooms, baked beans, grilled tomatoes, and hash browns.
+It is served with a toast, butter, and a tea.

 19. Are there any famous Irish artists?
 Who?

 - Pierce Brosnan- famous actor and film producer.
 Known from James Bond movies, or movies such as Mamma Mia!

 - U2- rock band, famous for their live shows.
 Some of their best songs are One, With Or Without You, and I Still Haven’t Found What I’m Looking For.

 - Oscar Wilde- playwright and poet, known for books such as The Picture of Dorian Grey, or The Importance of Being Ernest.

 20. What comes to your mind when you hear the word Ireland?